Cité Bourgogne, Shanghai

 Along those national associations, there are also many that gather French people from a particular region of France.
 Bretons, Alsatians, Marseille and Lyon people are probably the biggest ones along with smaller ones like the ones of people from Bourgogne-Franche Comté, that I founded.
 I was amazed to find out that those kind of associations existed in Old Shanghai, as shown in below article from “Le Journal de Shanghai” 21st March 1928.

-Here is a translation of the article: “By the way… In Shanghai, we have a consul general from Auvergne and a general from Brittany.
+In Shanghai, we have a Consul General of Auvergne and a Consul General of Brittany.
 I’m not even entirely sure that we don’t have, among the representatives of France’s friends and allies, a minister plenipotentiary from Provence and an ambassador from Champagne.
 In any case, there is probably no other place in the world where French regionalism takes on such a distinctly separatist character as it does here.”

 France is a centralized country and not a federation like Germany or Italy.
 Centralization and suppression of regional identity in France was particularly strong in the 19th and first half of the 20th century.
 Regional languages were suppressed, particularly after the introduction of free compulsory education in the late 19th century.
 It is then quite impressive to see this kind of regionalism in Old Shanghai, probably amplified by the distance with the home country.